Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Introduction

 Drawing inspiration from the recent success of OVD in natural images~\cite{9879567glip, yao2022detclip, liu2023groundingdino}, we intend to explore ways in the challenging task, namely open vocabulary aerial object detection (OVAD), where objects often vary widely in scale, orientation, and exhibit weak feature appearance~\cite{Zhang2023}.
-Unlike natural images, which often feature clear contours and textures, allowing class-agnostic region proposal networks (RPNs) to effectively generalize to novel categories~\cite{chen2023ovarnet, zhou2022detic}; aerial images captured from overhead perspectives usually display weak surface features, where objects may blend into the background.
-This complicates object detection, for instance, AIRPORT may be confused with HIGHWAY, and thus be wrongly classified as background, as illustrated in Fig.~\ref{fig:dataset_compare}(b).
-Consequently, the recall of novel categories in aerial images is significantly lower than that in natural images, as shown in Fig.~\ref{fig:dataset_compare}(c).
+Unlike natural images, which often feature clear contours and textures, allowing class-agnostic region proposal networks (RPNs) to effectively generalize to novel categories~\cite{chen2023ovarnet, zhou2022detic}; aerial images captured from overhead perspectives usually display weak surface features, where objects may blend into the background, as shown in Fig.~\ref{fig:aerial_dataset_feature}(a).
+This complicates object detection, for instance, AIRPORT may be confused with HIGHWAY, and thus be wrongly classified as background, as illustrated in Fig.~\ref{fig:aerial_dataset_feature}(b).
+Consequently, the recall of novel categories in aerial images is significantly lower than that in natural images, as demonstrated in Fig.~\ref{fig:dataset_compare_recall}.
 In addition, objects in aerial images exhibit great orientation diversity.
-Using horizontal bounding boxes for these rotated objects could bring in substantial background clutter, leading to inaccurate localization.
+Using horizontal bounding boxes for these rotated objects could bring in substantial background clutter, leading to inaccurate localization, as shown in Fig.~\ref{fig:aerial_dataset_feature}(c).
 However, current open-vocabulary detectors primarily support horizontal detection, which limits their effectiveness in aerial images.
 These factors, on the one hand, pose challenges to directly apply current OVD methods for natural images to aerial images; and, on the other hand, spur us to develop extensible object detectors for aerial images, covering more object categories without extra annotation.